mcpt/site/README.md

 ### Editorials

-Editorials of contests and problems relevant to the Mackenzie Computer Programming Team (MWC, CCC, ECOO).
+Editorials of contests and problems relevant to the Mackenzie Computer Programming Team (MWC, CCC, JDCC, ECOO).

 ### Calendar